milesmfe/botrap/QUICKSTART.md

 - **Gold** (1 card): Resets all trapped cards to normal AND makes that specific card type gold (only once per round)

 #### Action Buttons
-- **APPLY RULE**: Apply the selected trap rule to selected cards
+- **APPLY RULE**: Apply the selected trap rule to selected cards (triggers reshuffle and new hand)
-- **NEW HAND**: Return all cards to decks, reshuffle, and deal new hands
+- **NEW HAND**: Return all cards to decks, reshuffle, and deal new hands manually
 - **BOTRAP!**: Win the round (only available when you have no trapped cards and opponent has trapped cards)

+**Important**: After applying any trap rule, all cards automatically return to their decks, get reshuffled, and new hands are dealt with the accumulated trap rules in effect.

 ### Card Types (Visual Indicators)
 - **Normal Cards**: No tint
 - **Trapped Cards**: Red tint - these are dangerous!
 - **Gold Cards**: Yellow tint - these are safe and valuable
 - **Wild Cards**: Gray background with "WILD" text

+**Opponent Card Backs**: Even when face-down, opponent cards show hints about their type:
+- Normal cards: No highlighting on back
+- Trapped cards: Red-tinted back
+- Gold cards: Yellow-tinted back
+- Wild cards: Gray-tinted back

 ### Round Progression
 1. Play hands until you can call "BOTRAP!"